 Fibroids and the Second and Third Trimesters

-Fibroid Pain During Pregnancy: Pain is the most common symptom reported during the second and third trimesters, and it is often experienced with large fibroids that are over five centimeters.
-Although rare, severe pain can also occur in cases of red degeneration during pregnancy.
-This process typically involves the torsion of a thyroid stalk (pedunculated fibroid).
+Fibroid Pain During Pregnancy: Pain is the most common symptom reported with fibroids in the second trimester of pregnancy and during the third trimester.
+Larger fibroids that are over five centimeters in diameter cause the most pain.
+Although rare, severe pain can also occur in cases of degeneration during pregnancy.
+This condition typically involves the twisting of a thyroid stalk (pedunculated fibroid), which is often caused by sudden movement.
 Symptoms include acute pain, fever, and abdominal tenderness.

-Placental Abruption: This condition occurs when the placenta partially or completely separates from the uterus before childbirth –– putting both the mother and baby at risk.
+Placental Abruption: This occurs when the placenta partially, or completely, separates from the uterus before childbirth, putting both the mother and baby at risk.
 Data suggests that women with fibroids are three times more likely to experience placental abruption than women without fibroids.
 Symptoms include vaginal bleeding, abdominal pain, back pain, uterine tenderness, and contractions.
 If you are experiencing any of these, you should seek emergency care.

-Fetal Growth Restriction: This refers to a fetus who doesn’t grow at a normal rate within the womb.
-Fibroids can affect baby growth if the fibroids are very large.
+Fetal Growth Restriction: This refers to a fetus that doesn’t grow at a normal rate within the womb.
 When born, the baby may have a low birth weight, low Apgar scores, meconium aspiration, decreased oxygen levels, low blood sugar, or a variety of other health challenges.
 Your doctor will take fundal measurements at each prenatal visit to help detect any growth abnormalities.

 Fibroids and Postpartum